ankitsharma2510/ReactCRUDApplication-war/README.md

 # ReactCRUDApplication-war
-Spring boot backend with jpa and devtools
+> Spring boot backend with jpa and devtools

-Steps to use the code :
+**_Steps to use the code : _**

-Step -1 : Make a maven project, replace the pom.xml with the project's pom Step -2 : Replace the src folder in the project Structure, with the given one.
+`Step - 1` : Make a maven project, replace the pom.xml with the project's pom <br/>
+`Step - 2` : Replace the src folder in the project Structure, with the given one. <br/>
-Step -3 : Build the project, and RUN it. :)
+`Step - 3` : Build the project, and RUN it. :smile: